KyleM157/jettywatch/index.markdown

 ## Looking Ahead

 The end of the month looks pretty active but model runs have been very inconsistent.
 I'd expect some surf around Christmas and/or in the following days.

+The best chance of good surf in the next week comes from a low pressure system that'll pass directly over us Tuesday PM.
+It's possible we'll see a weak south windswell on earlier that day.
+If everything works out, we will get some ENE swell sent back from that system for Christmas day.
+There's a fairly strong probability of weak surf on 12/23 and a medium chance of swell on 12/25.

 ### Monday 12/22